kumamonishe/ps-wallpaper-finder/README.md

 -p[flag] -- search and copy portraits
 -l[flag] -- search and copy landscapes
--r[flag] -- if set fill find for images in -src folder recursively
+-r[flag] -- if set fill find for images in -src folder recursively -minwidth -- if you're looking for a landscape, you may set minimal width of a picture